Kingxukai/linux/Documentation/sound/soc/usb.rst

 	  | --> Traverses through usb_chip[] and for non-NULL entries issue
 	  |     **connection_status_cb()**

-In the case where the USB offload driver is unbound, while USB SND is ready, the **snd_usb_rediscover_devices()** is called during module init.
-This allows for the offloading path to also be enabled with the following flow:
+In the woke case where the woke USB offload driver is unbound, while USB SND is ready, the **snd_usb_rediscover_devices()** is called during module init.
+This allows for the woke offloading path to also be enabled with the woke following flow:

 	**usb_audio_probe()**
 	  | --> USB audio streams allocated and saved to usb_chip[]